 Check out all the seminars ATI offers here.

 Want to stay on top of the latest best practices and keep your skills sharp?
 If you’re a Provider in MA, Linda Schumacher is your best bet.
 Linda’s an early childhood specialist and an accredited trainer.
 She’s also a former FCC Provider herself, so she tailors her trainings perfectly to you and your day-to-day experience.

 Linda’s newest courses tackle the most pressing issues of 2020, —like practical social distancing and putting health & safety requirements into practice.
-Not only are these legitimately interesting topics, but they also offer CEUs or Continuing Education Credits.
+Not only are these legitimately interesting topics, but each course offers training hours.
 Her course, “Teaching Children at a Time of Pandemic: Strategies for Interactions and Learning” will help you find the “silver lining” in and coach you on maximizing children’s learning and wellbeing during uncertain times.

 You can find all of Linda’s courses here.